open-ci-io/openci/README.md

 7. Accessible to everyone
 8. Super fast CI/CD processes
 9. Positive impact of OpenCI on Flutter and the entire software community

+# branch strategy

+- `main` is the default branch.
+- `develop` is the branch for the next release.
+It uses develop env CI.